Ittaq Heritage and Research Centre

 Some of Ittaq’s Core Programs:

-- Angunasuqtiit (full-time hunting and land program)
+- Angunasuktiit (full-time hunting and land program)

 - Clyde River Knowledge Atlas (Online platform for documenting and sharing knowledge)

-- Environmental Monitoring (Kangiqtugaapik Weather Station Network; Acoustic monitoring; and Sea ice monitoring)
+- Environmental Monitoring (Kangiqtugaapik Weather Station Network, acoustic monitoring, and sea ice monitoring)

 - Multimedia and Aerial Imaging (Photography, videography, aerial imaging and drone mapping)